 If several of these patterns resonate, resist two temptations:

-The next steps are simpler than they feel:
+The next steps are concrete: